 Bonus: Ask community members if they need assistance with small tasks and match them with supporters willing to help out.
 Think small home repairs, errands for the housebound, or rearranging furniture to accommodate mobility.

-8. Transgender Day of Remembrance (November 20)
+25. Transgender Day of Remembrance (November 20)

 Buying nothing is great, but isn't giving something back greater?
 Otherwise known in the US as Black Friday, Buy Nothing Day is all about protesting consumerism, which makes it a great opportunity to ask your donors to give to a good cause.
 Alternately, ask supporters to pledge matching gifts for every dollar they spend on Black Friday.

+Talk about November fundraiser ideas.
 This is so obvious that we're just going to point you at our Giving Tuesday Toolkit.
 Break some fundraising records, nonprofit friends!

-12. International Day of Persons with Disabilities (December 3)
+29. International Day of Persons with Disabilities (December 3)

 An appropriate way to recognize International Day of Persons with Disabilities, a UN day of observance, is to do a building audit and develop an access handbook for your offices and facilities.
 Get community members to pledge donations for the updates and then highlight the increased accessibility.

-13. Gender Expansive Parents' Day (December 6)
+30. Gender Expansive Parents' Day (December 6)

 As of December 6, 2020, Gender Expansive Parents' Day officially recognizes parents who do not identify with mother or father titles.
 Sending a card for Parents' Day is an easy way to appreciate donors who are parents, but make this a one-of-a-kind design to truly celebrate non-binary parents or parental figures who don't normally have cards that recognize them for who they are separate from mothers and fathers.

 Since cards are technically stewardship, try a family talent show fundraiser to highlight all types of families and all types of talents.
 If Moira and David Rose can pull off a jazzy parent-child song-and-dance number, think of the possibilities for your donor base!
-Bonus: This is the type of event that can go virtual (and viral!)
+Bonus: This is the type of fun event that can go virtual (and viral!)

-14. Winter Warm-Up
+31. Winter Warm-Up

 When you think of warming drinks, lots of delicious options come to mind: hot cocoa, tea with lemon, café au lait, ciders, mulled wine, and even hot buttered rum!
 Sell supporter snuggles via delivery to your local network and pair each warming drink with a thermos or mug, streaming selection (potentially access to a new release!), and snacks like popcorn, marshmallows, and cookies.
 Then cuddle up and chill out!

-15. International Human Rights Day (December 10)
+32. International Human Rights Day (December 10)

-16. Gift-Wrapping Fundraiser
+33. Gift-Wrapping Station Fundraiser

-17. Las Posadas (December 16-24)
+34. Las Posadas (December 16-24)

-18. Festivus (December 23)
+35. Festivus (December 23)